How We Help with Family Discord

 One of the hallmarks of Family Help and Wellness’ programs is resolving family discord, which is an essential component of any client’s transition back to the home environment.
 Teens and young adults work hard while engaged in program curriculum and once the team feels they have reached a significant inflection point, family members are engaged to enhance treatment and provide the best possibility of long-lasting success.

-Clinicians work with parents and guardians to understand diagnoses, treatment progress, potential red flags or slips, and how to support behavior modification and/or cognitive restructuring, as well as addressing any unresolved issues your teen has with siblings, parents, or other family members.
+Clinicians work with parents and guardians to understand diagnoses, treatment progress, and how to support healthy habits.
+They also help address any unresolved issues your teen has with siblings, parents, or other family members.

 Our programs often provide a needed “reset” for families, allowing them some space to breathe and move past the negative symptomology, and go on to be the support network needed for a successful transition back home after treatment.
 Family members are a key part of the treatment team, and are absolutely crucial to the long-term success of your child.